What foods are not vegan?

 However, being vegan is more than just a dietary choice.
 It is a way of life that excludes animals as well.

-BONUS: WHAT CAN VEGANS NOT HAVE?
+WHAT CAN VEGANS NOT HAVE?

-Anything with or made from:
+Any clothing and accessory with or made from:

 Now that you have a list of essential things vegans should avoid, you may be curious as to why I became vegan and why you should as well.